-Paid Family Leave Insurance (PFL) benefits, also known as, Family a.
-California Lottery Winnings

-Temporary Disability Insurance.
+Paid Family Leave Insurance (PFL) benefits, also known as, Family Temporary Disability Insurance.
 Payments received from the PFL Program are reported on federal Form 1099-G, Certain Government Payments.
 California excludes payments received from the PFL program from taxable income.
 Enter on line 7, column B, the amount of PFL program payments shown in column A. For more information, get FTB Pub.
 1001.